momontaser04/library/README.md

 🛠️ Technologies Used
 C# (OOP): Core logic using classes and objects.

-No Database: All data is stored in memory (e.g. List<T> or similar structures).

 Console Application: Simple text-based interface.

 📦 Project Structure
-pgsql
-Copy
-Edit
 /LibraryManagement
 │
 ├── Program.cs           // Entry point